jpsalvadorm63/react-briza/react_router/COURSE_09.md

 ```

 Looking good.
 If we go to the `/` route, we'll get the `Navbar` and
-the Home components as expected, but, if we click on one of the `Link`s
+the Widget components as expected, but, if we click on one of the `Link`s
 we get an error - `Cannot read property 'map' of undefined`.

 Essentially what's happening is before, we were passing `data` as a prop